EMG + EMS: Tracking and Stimulating Movement

 Getting started in 'making' can be complicated, with a myriad of new tools and techniques to learn.
 Indeed, learning novel maker skills share a range of commonalities with learning new software skills, such as uncertainty over tool location, the correct ways to use tools, and the steps required to achieve a goal.
 Novice makers are supported online by a wealth of resources and tutorials, but these often lack context and can be hard to follow.
 We draw upon the lessons learned from complex software tutorials, and integrate the tutorial into the physical maker environment.

-We designed a novel smart workbench, instrumented power tools to provide guidance and usage cues, and augmented a toolbox to ease tool selection.
+We designed a novel smart workbench with in-built activity tracking, instrumented power tools to provide guidance and usage cues, and augmented a toolbox to ease tool selection.

 VideoHandles: Exploring Action Camera Footage by Repeating Gestures